- How To

 Zinc pyrithione – Probably one of the most common treatments for flaky scalps.
 It has antibacterial and anti-fungal properties, which effectively help in clearing up seborrheic dermatitis.

-Salicylic acid – An ingredient commonly found in skincare but can also be used in shampoos to help remove dead skin cells and regulate dandruff.
+Salicylic acid – An ingredient commonly found in cleansers, moisturizers and serums but can also be used in shampoos and conditioners to help remove dead skin cells and regulate dandruff.
 However, some people might find that this can cause more dryness, so we recommend slowly testing products if you already suffer from a dry scalp.

 Tea tree oil – A natural remedy that can be used to soothe dry, itchy heads.
 Again, it has natural anti-fungal properties, which kicks dandruff to the curb.